 How many times has Netflix recommended just the right TV show for you to binge-watch?
-Or Amazon suggested the perfect book for you to buy?
+Or has Amazon suggested the perfect book for you to buy?
 Or your favourite news site sent you an email full of handpicked articles that are exactly what you want to read?

 These are all examples of dynamic content, which web designers and content creators can use to alter forms, CTAs, images, emails and other content based on a visitor’s profile.
 When used well, dynamic content can create an experience that feels tailored and curated just for you.

-Despite it’s growing ubiquity, however, few in the education sector appear to be using dynamic content in their marketing efforts.
+Despite its growing ubiquity, however, few in the education sector appear to be using dynamic content in their marketing efforts.
 Keep reading to learn why this might be a missed opportunity.

 How Do Schools Create Dynamic Content?

-Dynamic content – sometimes referred to as smart content or adaptive content – is a broad umbrella term for any web content that can be changed based on information the publisher has about the person viewing it.
+Dynamic content – sometimes referred to as smart content or adaptive content – is an umbrella term for any web content that can be changed based on information the publisher has about the person viewing it.
 This information might be gleaned from the user’s IP address and website cookies, but can also be based on their contact profile information if they have previously converted on your site.

 To create dynamic content for your school, you will need a platform capable of doing it.
 Many marketing automation systems, such as HubSpot and Mautic, offer dynamic content functionality.

-You will also need to be capable of adding it your website or email marketing efforts, meaning your marketing teams will need to have some level of control over these systems.
+You will also need to be capable of adding it to your website or email marketing efforts, meaning your marketing teams will need to have some level of control over these systems.
 If all updates to your site are made by your IT department, implementing dynamic content will be a bit more challenging.

 Segmenting Your School’s Audience for Dynamic Content Creation